deadlyvipers/dojo_rules/introduction.md

 Hi!
-My name is Kasia
+My name is Kasia.
+I cannot decide which of Code School paths is my favourite yet :D